EnyuPan/TLC-Schedule-Optimization/README.md

     * If campus is considered, the program uses the 4D formulation (tutor, timeslot, subject, campus) and reads from `demand_matrix_3d.csv` and `availability_matrix_4d.csv`.
     * If campus is not considered, the program uses the 3D formulation (tutor, timeslot, subject) and reads from `demand_matrix_2d.csv` and `availability_matrix_3d.csv`.

 * Dimension Constants: The program displays the default values for dimensions (number of tutors, timeslots, subjects, and campuses) and gives the user the option to enter new values for them if needed.
 The dimension constants will be used when parsing the demand and availability matrices.
 When the program is run, the user will be given the option to modify the constants. **These constants must match the actual dimensions of the csv files.** Otherwise, there will be undefined behavior when parsing the spreadsheets.
-You need to change num_tutors to reflect the actual number of tutors, and change num_daily_timeslot to reflect the actual number of 30-minute timeslots in a day, etc.
+You need to change num_tutors to reflect the actual number of tutors, and change num_daily_timeslot to reflect the actual number of 30-minute timeslots in a day, etc. The dimension constants are:
+    * `num_tutors`: number of tutors (one tutor across different schedules is counted as one)
+    * `num_daily_timeslots`: number of 30-minute timeslots in a day
+    * `num_days`: number of days in a week
+    * `num_subjects`: number of distinct tutoring subjects e.g. English, Math, Accounting
+    * `num_campuses`: number of campuses

 * Constraint Constants: The program displays the default values for constraints (budget, weekly/daily/consecutive hour limits, etc.) and gives the user the option to enter new values for them if needed.
+The constraint constants are:
+    * `budget`: total number of budgeted work hours for all tutors collectively
+    * `weekly_limit`: each tutor works no more than 24 hours (48 timeslots) a week
+    * `daily_limit`: each tutor works no more than 7 hours (14 timeslots) a day
+    * `consecutive_time_limit`: each tutor works no more than 5 hours (10 timeslots) consecutively without break
+    * `in_person_opening_time`: in-person schedules start at 10 AM each day, which is the 3rd time slot of each day
+    * `in_person_closing_time`: in-person schedules end at 5 PM each day, so the last time slot available is the 16th of each day

 ## Output